Rkomi98/S4GEO/README.md

 Furthermore you can choose if you want "Real data" (the frequence of update changes between city and city) or forecast data (so data of pollutants of the last 2 days, today and the next 5 days) or both.
 In the last case the analysis will be performed only on forecast data.
 ![projpage](https://user-images.githubusercontent.com/94118751/172116201-b3346263-2c45-48de-bc41-a53e06fd3e90.jpg)
+The users can manipulate data by sorting, filtering.
+They can access to data analysis and visualization and at the end export their analysis.
+Each of these processes can be performed by clicking on the corresponding button found on the page.
 :warning: **If you have performed only some requests it is normal if you receive error**: Try the jupyter notebook if you want to see the problem.
 You need some observations to perform a pandas profiling analysis.